drawbu/drawbu.dev/README.md

 `nix develop` command and you will have everything you need.
 You will have also available the `rundev` command for fast iteration on the project.

-The project depends on Go (with a few mods), Tailwind and Templ.
+The project depends on Go (with a few deps), Tailwind and Templ.

 ## Docker